truenas/documentation/content/SCALE/SCALECLIReference/_index.md

 To enter a basic command such as checking current configuration settings in a namespace, enter <code><i>namespace childnamespace</i> config</code>.
 The system displays the configured settings for the namespaces preceding the `config` command.

-You can enter a namespace, child namespace, command, command properties (options) and arguments (property=value pairs) from the main CLI prompt using autofill options.
+You can enter a namespace, child namespace, command, command properties (options) and arguments (propter=value pairs) from the main CLI prompt using autofill options.
 For example, <code><i>parent namespace child namespace command property=value</i></code>.

 ![EnterFullCommandAtCLIPrompt](/images/SCALE/CLI/EnterFullCommandAtCLIPrompt.png "Enter Command at CLI Prompt")